 One of the more recent papers available that provides a guide to the embodied energy of lithium ion batteries among other technologies is a paper published in 2015 in the royal society of chemistry on Hydrogen or batteries for grid storage?
 A net energy analysis.
 The figure quoted suggests that each kWh of lithium ion battery requires 136 kWh of energy to manufacture.
 An earlier paper published by members of the same team suggested an embodied energy of 454 kWh per kWh (figure 1).

 Using 136 kWh per kWh of battery and a battery capacity of 24 kWh for the Nissan Leaf requiring a total of 3264 kWh to manufacture and assuming 120k miles over the lifetime of the car (Some Nissan Leafs have passed 170k miles with appox 26% reduction in capacity.

 120,000 miles @ 4.0 miles/kWh: 30,000 kWh Adding the manufacturing energy of 3264 kWh Total energy demand: 33,264 kWh Total performance: 3.61 miles/kWh

 A Nissan leaf driven normally in a relatively hilly rural area (Snowdonia North Wales) with a fair amount of acceleration & de-acceleration in our own testing achieves about 3.8 miles/kWh (over 4 miles/Kwh is easily achievable on flat roads at moderate speed).
 Including the embodied energy of the battery would drop this to 3.44 miles/kWh.
 At the UK average grid intensity of 367gCO2/kWh in 2015, this would equate to 107gCO2/mile or 67gCO2/km.
 Which would provide a carbon savings of 28% compared to a 70 MPG petrol car, 39% compared to 60 MPG and 48% compared to 50 MPG.

 If the embodied energy of the battery is not included as the carbon impact of battery manufacturing is more complicated and depends on many other factors the savings would be 36%, 45% and 54% respectively.
-It's also worth noting that lithium batteries can at the end of they useful life in a car be put to good use as grid storage then eventually recycled.
+It's also worth noting that lithium batteries can at the end of their useful life in a car be put to use as grid storage and then eventually recycled.